Hamburg: Creative industries

 Hamburg was one of the locations for the James Bond series film Tomorrow Never Dies.
 The Reeperbahn has been the location for many scenes, including the 1994 Beatles film Backbeat.
 The film A Most Wanted Man was set in and filmed in Hamburg.
 Hamburg was also shown in An American Tail, where Fievel Mousekewitz and his family immigrate to America in the hopes to escape cats.

 Infrastructure

 Health systems

 Hamburg has 54 hospitals.
-The University Medical Centre Hamburg-Eppendorf, with about 1,736 beds, houses a large medical school.
+The University Medical Center Hamburg-Eppendorf, with about 1,736 beds, houses a large medical school.
 There are also smaller private hospitals.
 On 1 January 2011 there were about 12,507 hospital beds.
 The city had 5,663 physicians in private practice and 456 pharmacies in 2010.